Oscar Barrera

 I’m currently working with Lisa Randall to numerically constrain flavor-violating processes in five-dimensional Randall–Sundrum models, and with Matt Schwartz to develop efficient algorithms for evaluating Feynman diagrams.
 In the past, I’ve worked on gravitational wave astrophysics, machine learning for superconductor discovery, and synthetic data generation for financial applications.

 Outside the lab, I play guitar and grew up on a mix of ’70s rock, ’90s grunge, and 2000s alt.
-The Interlude tab has the full list of shows I’ve seen.
+The Interlude tab has a select list of bands I’ve seen live.